-We implemented a randomized controlled trial in West Bengal, India that leverages each of the key elements of camps just described, and parses their relative contributions.
-Reflecting an India-wide trend, religious tensions between Hindus and Muslims have been increasingly strained in the district of our study.
+strained in the district of our study.
 We randomly assigned 412 boys aged 13 to 18, from low-income Hindu and Muslim families, to one of two 12-day camps featuring team sports, lectures and discussions on democracy and diversity, and other fun activities, or to a pure control arm.
-One of the two camps also incorporated ritual elements borrowed from real-world camps-such as singing the national anthem, reciting a pledge, wearing colorful uniforms, chanting support during sports matches, and dancing in unison.
+One of the two camps also incorporated ritual elements borrowed from real-world camps-such as singing the national anthem, reciting a pledge, wearing colourful uniforms, chanting support during sports matches, and dancing in unison.
 The camps were intensive for participants.
 Each camp provided a total of 48 hours of activities, organized by a team of 28 dedicated staff, recruited via a rigorous selection process.
 Compliance was high, with camp attendance averaging 87%.
-We administered an in-person follow-up survey, six weeks after the camps had concluded, with a focus on social preferences, willingness to interact with outgroup members, national self-identification, attitudes, and psychological well-being.
-We administered a shorter phone survey 12 to 13 months after the camps' completion.
+We administered an in-person follow-up survey, 6 weeks after the camps had concluded, with a focus on social preferences, willingness to interact with outgroup members, national self-identification, attitudes, and psychological well-being.
+We administered a shorter phone survey 12-13 months after the camps' completion.

-We begin by considering the outcomes of camper and control participants six weeks after the camps ended.
-For the two families of outcomes looking at behaviors, we find strong evidence that camps improve Hindu-Muslim relations.
+We begin by considering the outcomes of camper and control participants 6 weeks after the camps ended.
+For the two families of outcomes looking at behaviours, we find strong evidence that camps improve Hindu-Muslim relations.
 Campers score $0.19\sigma$ higher on our index of prosocial preferences (p < 0.01), primarily capturing a $0.28\sigma$ reduction in ingroup bias in donations to strangers in a pair of dictator games.
-Campers also score $0.3\sigma$ higher on our index of willingness to interact with the religious outgroup (p < 0.01).
+Campers also score $0.3\sigma$ higher on our index of will-ingness to interact with the religious outgroup (p < 0.01).
 Breaking that result down, we see that camps more than double the number of outgroup friendships.
 Control participants have only one in 25 outgroup friends, even though one in three of their classmates are outgroup members.
 Camps further boost children's enthusiasm to engage with outgroup strangers.
 We organized a later social event billed as "an hour or two playing board games and other activities" with one other boy.
 Willingness to pay to attend the event with a stranger bearing an outgroup-sounding name-elicited using the Becker-DeGroot-Marschak method-was 43% higher among participants assigned to a camp instead of the control arm (p = 0.05).
-Taken alongside the dictator game result, this demonstrates that the camps induced positive behaviors toward members of religious outgroups who had nothing to do with the study itself.
+Taken alongside the dictator game result, this demonstrates that the camps induced positive behaviours toward members of religious outgroups who had nothing to do with the study itself.

-Beyond social preferences and behaviors, the camps were psychologically beneficial.
-Well-being outcomes are important to consider since, in principle, social engineering of the kind attempted by our camps might come at a cost-causing participants to feel disoriented or uneasy.
+Beyond social preferences and behaviours, the camps were psychologically beneficial.
+Wellbeing outcomes are important to consider since, in principle, social engineering of the kind attempted by our camps might come at a cost-causing participants to feel disoriented or uneasy.
 Instead, we identify still further positive impacts.
 Campers report being happier, less depressed on a standard PHQ-8 scale, and more satisfied with their social lives than non-campers at endline-amounting to a $0.18\sigma$ improvement on a well-being index summarizing those three components (p < 0.01).
-These effects are noteworthy since the camps were not set up to target well-being specifically, nor did we organize any events between the last day of the camps and the six-week endline.
+These effects are noteworthy since the camps were not set up to target well-being specifically, nor did we organize any events between the last day of the camps and the 6-week endline.